SaesongMS/watchlist/README.md

 - Charts for visualizing data
 - List of movies/anime filtered by genre
 - Data is obtained from external APIs.
 You can find the documentations for them here: https://rapidapi.com/SAdrian/api/moviesdatabase/details and https://docs.api.jikan.moe/
+- List of watched/planned to watch movies/anime for each user, with the ability to add/remove them from the list and change them to the opposite list

 ## Installation
 The instructions assume that you have already installed Docker and Docker Compose.